todun/workshop-temp/Lab-Guide.md

 ### Let's Begin!
 Launch the CloudFormation Stack
 1\.
 To begin this workshop, login to the AWS Management Console and navigate to the CloudFormation service.
 Make sure you are in the us-west-2 (Oregon) region.
 This is displayed in the upper-right side of the black navigation bar in the Management Console.
 If you are not in Oregon, click the region and change it to us-west-2 (Oregon).

 2\.
 Copy the CloudFormation template from the GitHub repo to your local machine.
 This template is named **CreateZombieWorkshop.json**.
+You can download it [here](https://s3-us-west-2.amazonaws.com/reinvent-wrk305-2015/CreateZombieWorkshop.json).

 3\.
 Click the blue **Create Stack** button.
 On the "Select Template" page, click **Browse**, and upload the template you downloaded in the previous step.
 Click **Next**.